m-riley04/TheWolfPack/README.md

 # UPDATING
 1. Complete steps 1-4 of the "INSTALLING" section
-2. Select the folloing folders and delete them:
+2. Select the following folders and delete them:
     - config
     - plugins
     - patchers